How to Reset Your Password

 Turn them off & then retype your UserName & Password.

-Are you using Your correct UserName & password?
+Are you using Your correct Student UserName & password?

 Are you locked out?